KxznTheDev/Cookie-Grabber-Website-By-Kxzn/README.md

-# Cookie-Grabber-Website-By-Kxzn
+# Cookie-Grabber-Website-By-west

-This Is Made By Kxzn#1000 Dont Try To Skid It Kid
+This Is Made By west#1945 Dont Try To Skid It Kid

 Change The Webhook In Login.php , You can Also Change The Embed Bot Username